cjgwang/site/content/My Notes on AI Safety Papers/*Induction Heads, Olsson et al, Anthropic, 2022.md

 We can generalise this sentence structure in the form (A)(B) ...
 (A) -> predict (B).
 When a two names A and B are seen in close proximity together, it makes sense that the model should predict B when A is mentioned followed by a conjunction indicating a relationship between two people.

-[Elhage et al ](https://transformer-circuits.pub/2021/framework/index.html) proposed the existence of induction heads, circuits that predict (B) when (A) precedes it to "complete the pattern".
+[Elhage et al ](https://transformer-circuits.pub/2021/framework/index.html) discovered the existence of induction heads, circuits that predict (B) when (A) precedes it to "complete the pattern".

 More on the structure of induction heads:
 - Induction heads in their toy model (2 layer attention-only) are a circuit of two attention heads.
 The first head tells you the answer to "what is the previous token?".
 The second head, which does most of the induction work, uses information from the first head to find tokens preceded by the present token (thus returning B).